EYBlockchain/starlight/doc/WRITEUP.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

 Because the `withdraw` function sets the owner - the value of the mapping `tokenOwners` - to zero, the compiler recognises that the state can't be nullified and used again!
-Let's mark the line `tokenOwners[tokenId] = msg.sender;` with `reinitialisable` and try again.
+Let's mark the line `tokenOwners[tokenId] = msg.sender;` in `deposit` with `reinitialisable` and try again.

 ```
 Found a statement which burns the secret state and allows it to be reinitialised.
 If this line isn't meant to do that, check why you are setting the address to 0.